lacework/go-sdk/cli/docs/lacework_agent_aws-install_ec2ssm.md

 ### Options

 ```
+      --credential_profile string   AWS credential profile to use (default "default")
   -d, --dry_run                     set this flag to print out the target instances and exit
   -f, --force_reinstall             set this flag to force-reinstall the agent, even if already running on the target instance
   -h, --help                        help for ec2ssm
       --iam_role_name string        IAM role name (not ARN) with SSM policy, if not provided then an ephemeral role will be created
   -r, --include_regions strings     list of regions to filter on
   -n, --max_parallelism int         maximum number of workers executing AWS API calls, set if rate limits are lower or higher than normal (default 50)
       --server_url https://         server URL that agents will talk to, prefixed with https:// (default "https://api.lacework.net")
       --skip_iam_role_creation      set this flag to skip creating an IAM role and instance profile and associating the instance profile.
 Assumes all instances are already setup for SSM
       --tag strings                 only install agents on infra with this tag
       --tag_key string              only install agents on infra with this tag key set
       --token string                agent access token
 ```

 ### Options inherited from parent commands